Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

    service CodeDeploy and select it.
 At the bottom, select "CodeDeploy" (DO NOT select ECS or lambda).
 Then keep going until you need to name your role.
 I would call it "project-CodeDeploy".
 Then press Create role.
+10. We need to create another role that'll be used in our EC2 instance itself.
+    Select EC2.
+In the policy section, if you're using django-storages (e.g. if you're using cookiecutter-django), then search up S3 and attach S3 full access role.
+    If you don't have that, just press next and now no policy/permission has been given to your EC2 instance.
+Call it "project-ec2".
+Later on, you can change the policies on this role, so don't worry!

 To specify which region this role is allowed to access/manage CodeDeploy, follow this
 guide: https://docs.aws.amazon.com/codedeploy/latest/userguide/getting-started-create-service-role.html#getting-started-create-service-role-console